JSchoeberl/iFEM/intro.md

 This lecture is given in this form the first time in summer term 24.
-If you have suggestions for improvements, or found some errors, please send them per mail to the author, or open a pull request on the source repo of the book.
+If you have suggestions for improvements, or found some errors, please send them per mail to the author.
 Many section are still in draft version, and will be cleaned as the class proceeds.

+If you like the material, show it by giving a start on github.

 ## Literature

 * Lecture notes Schöberl and Faustmann+Schöberl

 Books: